joamatab/book-notes/index.md

-Notes from books and ot alsoher interesting things that I've read.
-Enjoy!
+Notes from books and interesting things that I hope you find useful.

 Contains some book summaries from [Michael Parker](https://github.com/mgp/book-notes).
 Code available on [GitHub](https://github.com/joamatab/book-notes/)